01-edu/public/subjects/anything-to-declare/README.md

 ### Instructions

-All right, before we can embark into this adventure, you are going to tell us more about yourself using **variables** !
+All right, before we can embark on this adventure, you are going to tell us more about yourself using **variables**.

+Declare three variables:

-- Declare a variable _identified_ `age` of a `Number` value of your age
+- `age`: your age as a `number`

-- Declare a variable _identified_ `name` of a `String` value of your name
+- `name`:  your name as a `string`

-- Declare a variable _identified_ `secureLuggage` of a `Boolean` saying if your luggage contain dangerous things or not. _(for obvious security reasons)_
+- `secureLuggage`: which will be a `boolean` stating whether or not your luggage contains dangerous materials. _(for obvious security reasons)_

-> PS: And please, use reasonable values, or the tests might reject you !
+> PS: Remember you are trying to board a plane, so use reasonable values.